veloce/scalachessjs/README.md

 It is based on the awesome [scalachess](https://github.com/ornicar/scalachess) library compiled to JavaScript, thanks to [Scala.js](https://www.scala-js.org/).

-It is currently used in production in the [lichess.org](http://lichess.org) mobile application.
-So you can see a real world usage [on the mobile app repo](https://github.com/veloce/lichobile).
+It is currently used in production in [lichess.org](http://lichess.org) mobile application.
+So you can see a [real world usage](https://github.com/veloce/lichobile/blob/master/src/js/chess.ts) on [the mobile app repo](https://github.com/veloce/lichobile).

 ## Features